 The face-to-face session will implement the eLearning materials in practice: how to upgrade monitoring methods and skills, how to select the right investigators, how to boost recruitment of clinical trial subjects, how to detect and correct informed consent issues, how to solve site management matters and how to deal with non-compliance.
 You gain insights in developing monitoring plans, tracking tools, accurate monitoring visit reporting and corrective and preventive actions.
 You will be dealing with cases from real situations in the workshops.

 Lively discussion and action planning session with all participants are main in the classroom part as real life cases are analysed and actions will be discussed.
 Here you will benefit not only from the trainers but also learn from each other’s experiences.

 The complementary eLearning course includes interactive quizzes and exercises for self-assessment to provide a better understanding of each part of the course.
-You will be able to test your comprehension with a final grading assessment.
+After attending the classroom part, you will be able to test your comprehension with a final overall grading assessment.

 All ECCRT eLearning courses include a touchpoint with the trainer to discuss open questions from any student.
 Continuous interactivity with the trainer and fellow students is also encouraged through the ECCRT Virtual Campus Discussion Forum.

 Associates (CRAs) with min 2 years of experience, who want to boost their CRA

 skills and to set new objectives in their career and/or experienced people

 working in clinical data processing, biostatistics, regulatory affairs, etc.